schafeld/py0101/README.md

 #### Content
 Code listed in order of appearance in course (see git history for changes)

+##### Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning
 - notebook.ipynb (HelloWorld doodle)
 - Exercise_1_House_Prices_Question.ipynb
 - Course_1_Part_4_Lesson_2_Notebook.ipynb